AN 2102 Human Neuroanatomy

 CT 2204 Chiropractic Skills II

-The skills associated with conducting a comprehensive examination (postural assessment, joint challenge, motion palpation, joint pain provocation) of the spine, pelvis and extremities continue to be honed.
+The skills associated with conducting a comprehensive examination (postural assessment, joint challenge, motion palpation, joint pain provocation) of the spine, pelvis and extremities continue to be emphasized.
 The adjustive procedures taught in the previous year are reinforced and a substantive number of additional procedures are introduced.
 Joint mobilization and soft tissue procedures are taught for each region of the musculoskeletal system.
 The approach used to correlate examination findings, arrive at a diagnosis and formulate a treatment protocol is introduced.

-CT 2206 Rehabilitation in Chiropractic Practice II
+CT 2207 Disability and Rehabilitation for Chiropractic Practice II

 DI 2201 Diagnostic Imaging Interpretation for Chiropractic Practice II